raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

   //=> All 6 tests passing
 ```

 We also defined the `intersection` function.
-Let's add it as well.
+Let's add it as well, we'll associate it with the `&` operator:

 ### ampersand